hbctraining/main/Where to Start/intro.md

 </p>

-Same with our local computer, while we might keep small data on our laptop we don't want to clutter it up with huge data files.
-And this is just storage!
-You might be able to alphabetize or organize a hundred books but >8,000 books would be every overwhelming!
+It's the same with our local computer.
+While we might keep small data files on our laptop, we don't want to clutter it up with huge data files.
+And this is just thinking about storage!
+Books or data sets need to be organized and kept track of as well.
+You might be able to alphabetize or organize a hundred books on your own but working with >8,000 books would be overwhelming!
 The same goes for our computer.
 To organize billions of basepairs and make sense of our sequencing data we simply need more power.
 The mac laptop I am writing this on has 10 cores.
-A high perfomance computing (HPC) cluster might have hundreds of cores!
-That is a lot more power for the big computational work we want to do.
+In comparison, a high perfomance computing (HPC) cluster might have hundreds of cores.
+That is a lot more power for the big computational work we want to do!

 Let's take a quick look at the basic architecture of a cluster environment and some cluster-specific jargon.